-Conditional admission decisions will be made on a case-by-case basis but typically not later than May 1st of each calendar year.
+Conditional admission decisions will be made on a case-by-case basis but typically no later than 3 weeks prior to the start of each graduate semester.
 Late applications will be accepted/reviewed if space is available.
-Full admission is content upon completion of required prerequisites that may still be in progress.
+Full admission is contingent upon completion of required prerequisites that may still be in progress.
+Prerequisite course description and syllabi are required in the ATCAS application process.
+Courses are evaluated by the Registrar and program faculty for equivalency.